iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> Worked really well until a couple of weeks ago when I stopped getting notifications.
+I need these to remind me to update every day.
+I managed to get them back for around 3 days they then stopped again.
+Hence why only gave 3 stars.<br> :date: __2021-05-08 12:34:54__

+> Really good app, easy to fill the survey but I don't receive the daily reminders anymore...
+So I tend to forget<br> :date: __2021-05-07 23:46:52__

+> Its not really that usefull.<br> :date: __2021-05-06 21:30:52__

+> notifications have stopped<br> :date: __2021-05-06 11:24:16__

 > I stopped getting the push notifications and have forgotten to log for over a week!
 Have remembered now but lowered the stars on this review because of that.
 Otherwise a fab app and idea.<br> :date: __2021-05-01 10:23:28__